navymohan/Node_MySQL_APIs/README.md

-This repo contains the APIs in proper structure.
+This repo contains a crud application with both backend and a very basic frontend.